seeloesix/homebridge-sense-energy-monitor/README.md

 ### Multi-Factor Authentication (MFA/2FA) Configuration

-If your Sense account has multi-factor authentication enabled, you'll need to provide the TOTP code from your authenticator app:
+If your Sense account has multi-factor authentication enabled, you'll need to provide your TOTP secret key:

 ```json
 {